shivanithorve01/Assignment-1/PS2_BloomFilter/README.md

 4. `private boolean checkWord(String word)`

    - Description: Checks if a word exists in the dictionary using the Bloom filter.
+     This function checks if a word exists in the Bloom filter.
+It calculates the MD5 hash values of the word and checks the corresponding bits in the bloomFilter array.
+If any of the bits are false, it means the word is definitely not in the filter, and it returns false.
+If all the bits are true, it returns true, indicating that the word may or may not be in the filter
    - Usage: The method is called in the main method to check whether a word exists in the dictionary.
    - Parameters:
      - `word` - A string representing the word to be checked.